Skip to Content Facebook Feature Image

 The searches add to a growing list of legal cases that are hounding Spain's Socialists.

-Last week a separate court said it was investigating former Prime Minister José Luis Rodríguez Zapatero in connection with a government airline bailout.
-He has denied any wrongdoing.
+A separate court said last week it was investigating former Prime Minister José Luis Rodríguez Zapatero in connection with a government airline bailout.
+Zapatero, who was in power from 2004-2011 and is a major backer of Sánchez, has denied any wrongdoing.

-Last year, both Cerdán and José Luis Ábalos, transport minister under Sánchez, were placed under investigation on allegations they played a part in a kickback ring that started during the COVID-19 pandemic, which they have denied.
+Cerdán and José Luis Ábalos, who held two ministerial posts under Sánchez, were placed under investigation in 2025 on allegations they played a part in a kickback ring that started during the COVID-19 pandemic, which they have denied.

 Sánchez has called the cases against his family a “smear campaign.”
 But the corruption case against his former cohorts led him to ask the nation for “forgiveness.”